totalspectrum/spin2cpp/doc/basic.md

 #### DECLARE ALIAS

-This form of declare defines an alias for an existing identifier.
+This form of declare defines an alias for an existing identifier or address.
 The simple form is just:
 ```
 DECLARE newIdent ALIAS oldIdent
 ```